fastkit-org/fastkit-core/README.md

 ## License

-FastKit Core is open-source software licensed under the [MIT License](LICENSE).
+FastKit Core is open-source software licensed under the [MIT License](https://opensource.org/license/MIT).

 ---

 ## Built by CodeVelo

-FastKit is developed and maintained by [CodeVelo](https://codevelo.io) for the FastAPI community.
+FastKit is developed and maintained by [Codevelo](https://codevelo.io) for the FastAPI community.